twobit/gear/README.md

 <a name="Custom" />
 ## Custom Tasks

 Writing a task is especially easy compared to other Node build systems.
-There is no need to use gear internals within a task.
+There is no need to use Gear.js internals within a task.
 Tasks operate on immutable messages.
 Messages have a body property.
 The task returns transformed data via its callback.

 __Arguments__